Logo

 How Zelle Compares to Other Money Transfer Apps

-International Transfers — Remitly may fit better if you’re sending abroad.
-Delivery windows often range from about three to five business days on economy options (often low‑cost or free), with an express track that can arrive within minutes for a fee that varies by corridor.
+International Transfers — Remitly may be a better fit when you’re sending abroad.
+Delivery timelines frequently fall around three to five business days for economy options (which can be low-cost or free), while express options may arrive in minutes depending on the corridor and fee structure.

 Remitly — Snapshot

-• Fees — App is free to download; exchange rate markups and transfer fees depend on destination.
+• Fees — The app is free to download; exchange rate markups and transfer fees depend on destination.

-• Speed — Express in minutes in many cases; economy delivery typically takes roughly three to five business days.
+• Speed — Express transfers can arrive in minutes in many cases; economy typically takes about three to five business days.

-• Standout — In select countries, home delivery is offered in addition to other payout choices.
+• Standout — In some countries, home delivery is available in addition to other payout methods.

-• Ways to Pay — Bank transfer, debit card, mobile wallet options, and major device wallets like Apple Pay and Google Pay.
+• Ways to Pay — Bank transfer, debit card, mobile wallet options, and major device wallets such as Apple Pay and Google Pay.

 • Ways to Receive — Bank deposit, debit card deposit, mobile wallet credit, or cash pickup at partner locations.

-• Transfer Limits — No minimum; single transfers can reach about $25,000, depending on verification status.
+• Transfer Limits — No minimum is typically advertised; single transfers can reach about $25,000 depending on verification status.

 Remitly — Pros and Cons

-• Pros — Large global cash‑pickup network (hundreds of thousands of sites); new users often see reduced fees or better rates; select markets offer home delivery.
+• Pros — Broad global cash-pickup network (hundreds of thousands of sites); some users may see reduced fees or better rates; select markets offer home delivery.

-• Cons — Paying with a credit card usually costs extra; express delivery on large transfers can carry high fees.
+• Cons — Using a credit card often increases the total cost; express delivery for large transfers can be expensive.

-Credit Cards as a Funding Source — Zelle doesn’t allow card funding.
-Venmo, Cash App, and PayPal let you link a credit card, but they charge a processing fee when you use it to send money.
+Credit Cards as a Funding Source — Zelle doesn’t support credit card funding.
+Services such as Venmo, Cash App, and PayPal may let you link a credit card, but they often add a processing fee when you use it to send money.

 Venmo — Snapshot

-• Cost — No fee to send from a linked bank account, debit card, or your Venmo balance; sending with a credit card generally incurs a 3% charge.
+• Cost — Sending from a linked bank account, debit card, or your Venmo balance is typically free; sending with a credit card generally incurs about a 3% charge.

-• Speed — Instant to your Venmo balance; cashing out to your bank is either free in about one to three business days or instant for a small percentage fee (with minimum and maximum caps).
+• Speed — Transfers to your Venmo balance are instant; cashing out to your bank is either free in roughly one to three business days or instant for a small percentage fee (with stated minimum and maximum caps).

-• Standout — Social feed with reactions; Venmo‑branded debit and credit cards; teen accounts available for kids 13 and older.
+• Standout — A social feed with reactions; Venmo-branded debit and credit cards; teen accounts are available for users 13 and older.

-• Availability — iOS and Android; supports only U.S. banking and phone numbers.
+• Availability — iOS and Android; U.S. banking and U.S. phone numbers are required.

-• Security — Multi‑factor login and QR scanning help ensure you’re paying the right person.
+• Security — Multi-factor login and QR scanning help reduce payment mistakes.

 Venmo — Pros and Cons

-• Pros — Intuitive interface and a large user community; can connect to merchants and popular apps; free debit card; rewards credit card that auto‑adjusts to frequent spend categories.
+• Pros — Simple user interface and a large user base; integrations with some merchants and popular apps; free debit card; a rewards credit card with category-based optimization.

-• Cons — Using a credit card to send money adds about three percent; instant withdrawals cost extra; sent payments can’t be undone; no full website interface for person‑to‑person transfers.
+• Cons — Credit card funding adds about 3%; instant withdrawals typically cost extra; sent payments can’t be undone; there isn’t a full web experience for person-to-person transfers.

 Cash App — Snapshot

-• Cost — Basic features are free to use.
+• Cost — Many core features are free.

-• Speed — Standard bank deposits arrive in around one to three business days; instant deposits are available for a small percentage fee with a minimum charge.
+• Speed — Standard bank deposits usually arrive in about one to three business days; instant deposits are available for a percentage fee plus a minimum charge.

 • Account Links — Supports both bank accounts and credit cards.